M-F-Tushar/Java-The-Complete-Reference/Chapter 3 - Data Types, Variables, and Arrays/README.md

 double variables handle fractional values.
 The area is calculated using π * r².

-Exercise

-Modify the Area program to calculate the area of a circle with radius 5.5 using float.
+Exercise:Modify the Area program to calculate the area of a circle with radius 5.5 using float.
 Compare the precision with double.

 2.3 Characters
 The char type stores characters using Unicode (16-bit, range: 0 to 65,535), supporting all human languages.
 Java uses Unicode for global portability.